aqilnorlie/IPM-System/README.md

 # IPM-System
-Coding just can be run using sufia framework -- WebGeaz MANDATORY SUFIA FRAMEWORK
+Code just can be run using sufia framework -- WebGeaz MANDATORY SUFIA FRAMEWORK
 ALL CODE CAN BE REFERENCE FOR FUTURE PROJECT